VA Educational Benefits by Chapter

 Reserve GI Bill® - Chapter 1606

-Any person who enlists, re-enlists, or extends an enlistment in the Selective Reserve for not less than 6 years, in addition to any other period of obligation after June 30, 1985, and completed high school of GED, IADT, 180 days of service in the selective reserve and is satisfactorily participating in require training in the selective reserve.
+Any person who enlists, re-enlists, or extends an enlistment in the Selective Reserve for not less than 6 years, in addition to any other period of obligation after June 30, 1985, and completed high school of GED, IADT, 180 days of service in the selective reserve and is satisfactorily participating in required training in the selective reserve.
 For more information on the Reserve GI Bill® select benefits.

 Montgomery GI Bill® - Chapter 30

-Vocational Rehabilitation & Employment - Chapter 31
+Veteran Readiness and Employment (VR&E) - Chapter 31

 Post-9/11 GI Bill® - Chapter 33

 Marine Gunnery Sergeant John David Fry Scholarship - Provides Post 9/11 benefits to the children and surviving spouses of service members who died in the line of duty while on active duty after September 10, 2001.
-For more information please visit the following website: http://www.benefits.va.gov/GIBILL/Fry_scholarship.asp
+For more information visit the following website: http://www.benefits.va.gov/GIBILL/Fry_scholarship.asp

 Dependents Educational Assistance - Chapter 35